-Former Assistant Professor of Physics Christina Othon filed a complaint against Wesleyan in federal court alleging sex discrimination and retaliation in violation of Title IX, Title VII, and the Connecticut Fair Employment Practices Act on June 6.
+Former Assistant Professor of Physics Christina Othon filed a complaint against Wesleyan in federal court on Jun.
+6 alleging sex discrimination and retaliation in violation of Title IX, Title VII, and the Connecticut Fair Employment Practices Act.
 Othon, who is now an Associate Professor of Physics at Ripon College in Wisconsin, left Wesleyan in the summer of 2017 after seven years on campus.

 The complaint details sex discrimination in Wesleyan’s tenure application process and the biased course evaluations that inform tenure decisions.
 It also addresses more generally the challenges Othon faced as a female professor in a male-dominated field.

-Othon’s tenure application was denied early in the tenure process after an ordeal that saw her contract terminated and then reinstated after her colleagues objected.
-After this, Othon filed a Title IX complaint with the University, claiming that the evaluation process at Wesleyan is gender-biased.
-The University proceeded to dismiss Othon’s concerns of discrimination and gender bias and came to the decision that her complaint did not constitute a Title IX violation.
-The June complaint also outlines retaliation by members of the Physics Department after her Title IX complaint, which she argues doomed her chances of receiving tenure, and discriminatory comments made by Physics Department Chair Greg Voth.
+Othon’s application for tenure was denied early in the review process after an ordeal that saw her contract terminated and then reinstated in response to her colleague’s objections.
+After this, Othon filed a Title IX complaint with the University claiming that the tenure application process at Wesleyan is gender-biased.
+The University proceeded to dismiss Othon’s concerns of discrimination and gender bias and came to the decision that her case did not constitute a Title IX violation.
+The June complaint also outlines alleged retaliation by members of the Physics Department after her Title IX complaint, which she argues doomed her chances of receiving tenure, and discriminatory comments made by Physics Department Chair Greg Voth.

 Othon came to Wesleyan in July 2010 as an Assistant Professor of Physics and taught both undergraduate and graduate students.
 Her initial tenure-track appointment was for four years, at the end of which she would be reviewed for tenure.
-During her time at Wesleyan, Othon became the first female faculty member to stay in the Physics Department longer than five years and was the first female member of the Department to submit a tenure application.
+During her time at Wesleyan, Othon became the first female faculty member to stay in the Physics Department longer than five years and was the first female member of the Department to submit an application for tenure.
 As detailed in the complaint, there were eight faculty members in the Physics Department who could vote on Othon’s tenure application, all of whom were male.

 “Throughout [Othon’s] time in the Physics Department, she noted a highly ingrained desire for male faculty members and students,” the complaint reads.
 “As a result, [Othon’s] opportunities for mentorship were limited.
 [Othon] was not given assistance, support or guidance as is customary for junior professors, particularly those on a tenure track.”

-Othon reports that her male colleagues in the Department offered her no support in responding to these negative comments and polled students on their evaluations instead of reinforcing Othon’s expertise and experience.
-Even though she received some negative feedback during her first few years at Wesleyan, the complaint states that she took steps to improve her evaluations by recording classes and giving standardized learning evaluations at the beginning and end of each semester.
+Othon reports that her male colleagues in the department offered her no support in responding to these negative comments and polled students on their evaluations instead of reinforcing Othon’s expertise and experience.
+Even with this negative feedback, Othon took steps to improve her evaluations by recording classes and giving standardized learning evaluations at the beginning and end of each semester.

 Even though Othon received positive feedback on her “Classical Dynamics” course, the Advisory Committee issued a decision in the fall of 2015 terminating her contract at the end of the spring 2016 semester.